openbabel/documentation/Installation/install.rst

 Install Open Babel
 ==================

 Open Babel runs on Windows, Linux and MacOSX.
-You can either :ref:`install a binary package <Install binaries>` (the easiest option) or :ref:`compile OpenBabel yourself <Compiling Open Babel>` (also easy, but much more geek cred).
+You can either :ref:`install a binary package <Install binaries>` (the easiest option) or :ref:`compile Open Babel yourself <Compiling Open Babel>` (also easy, but much more geek cred).

 .. _Install binaries: